Erbschein beantragen

 - for an estate value of EUR 500,000 EUR 935.00.

-- In addition, you must pay fees of the same amount for the notarization of an affidavit at the probate court or at a notary.
+- In addition, you will have to pay fees of the same amount for the notarization of an affidavit at the probate court or a notary public.
 In addition, there may be clerical expenses and sales tax.

-- Applicants residing abroad are required to pay an advance on costs.
+- Applicants residing abroad are required to pay an advance payment.

-- Submit your application for a certificate of inheritance there.
+- Apply there for a certificate of inheritance.

 - To do so, use the online service.
-Using the online service, you can submit a request to make an appointment to apply for a certificate of inheritance at the probate court responsible for you.
+You can request an appointment to apply for a certificate of inheritance at the probate court responsible for your area.

 - Alternatively, you can also use the form provided.

-- Attach all required documents to your letter.
+- Attach all necessary documents to your letter.

-- You can also submit the application through an authorised person, such as a notary or a lawyer, or have it recorded in court.
+- You can also submit the application through an authorized person, such as a notary public or a lawyer, or have it recorded in court.

 - The district court will contact you to arrange an appointment.

-- Make a personal sworn statement at the appointment before the district court or before a notary.
-This confirms that you are not aware of anything that would contradict the accuracy of the information you provided in the application for a certificate of inheritance.
+- At the hearing before the district court or a notary public, make a sworn statement in person.
+This affirms that you are not aware of anything that contradicts the accuracy of the information you have provided in your application for a certificate of inheritance.

 - This is not necessary if the district court waives it.

-- If a notary certifies the declaration under oath, this person can at the same time certify the application for a certificate of inheritance.
+- If a notary certifies the declaration under oath, this person can simultaneously certify the application for a certificate of inheritance.

 - The local court checks your eligibility and issues the certificate of inheritance.